aistairc/Numeracy-600K/README.md

 ## How to Cite the Corpus
 Please cite the following paper when referring to the Numeracy-600K in academic publications and papers.

-Chung-Chi Chen, Hen-Hsen Huang, and Hsin-Hsi Chen.
+Chung-Chi Chen, Hen-Hsen Huang, Hiroya Takamura and Hsin-Hsi Chen.
 2019.
 Numeracy-600K: Learning Numeracy for Detecting Exaggerated Information in Market Comments.
 In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL 2019), Florence, Italy.

 ## License
 Numeracy-600K is licensed under the Creative Commons Attribution-Non-Commercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.